EASS-HIT-PART-A-2024-CLASS-VI/Voting-App---Guy-Bloch/README.md

 # Voting App
 ![image](https://github.com/user-attachments/assets/914d3ca2-2562-4953-b44f-a6fe41274ee4)

-A full-stack voting application built with FastAPI for the backend and React for the frontend, containerized using Docker and managed with Docker Compose.
+A full-stack voting application built with FastAPI for the backend, React for the frontend and MongoDB (database).
+It allows users to add candidates, vote for them, delete them and watch the vote statistc. containerized using Docker and managed with Docker Compose.

 # Demo Video
 [![Watch the video](https://img.youtube.com/vi/vbqWLjg0Xuw/0.jpg)](https://www.youtube.com/watch?v=vbqWLjg0Xuw)